rada-ii/Pokemon-react-app/README.md

 Imported Google Fonts.
 Scroll button to navigate the page.
 Added logo image inside the header.
 Added a footer with my name and the current date, which is automatically displayed.
 The project is hosted on GitHub, where you can access the entire codebase.
 You can visit the GitHub repository to view the code and explore the project in detail.
 Additionally, the project is also deployed on the Vercel platform, allowing you to see how it looks and functions in a live environment.
-You can visit the Vercel deployment to interact with the web application and experience its features firsthand.